QSi Global Board

 Suzanne MillerSend Email0333 012 4549Suzanne Cash BA(Hons Suzanne is the QSi Global Business Manager, responsible for the day to day running or the organisation, dealing everything from applications and subscriptions to regional boards, events and the QS Eye magazine.
 Suzanne graduated with an honours degree in English Literature and French which she followed up with a Business and Secretarial Diploma with French and German.
 After finishing her studies, Suzanne joined James R Knowles as a Marketing Assistant/PA to the Managing Director, with particular responsibility for running around 300 seminars a year across the UK.
 Suzanne rose through the ranks obtaining a place on the Knowles Board as Marketing Director in 1998.
 When Roger Knowles founded the QSi in 2004, Suzanne was enlisted to run the organisation.
 When she left Knowles in 2006 to set up her own business, she continued in her function as QSi Business Manager whilst also working for a number of other clients in marketing and support roles.
 In her spare time Suzanne is a keen fund raiser for Macmillan Cancer Support and enjoys cycling.

-Keith Blizzard Keith Blizzard FRICS FCIOB FCIArb FFB FQSi(Hon) With a wealth of experience over more than 30 years in every aspect of construction law, Keith runs his own company specialising in adjudication, arbitration and mediation.
+Keith BlizzardSend Email0333 012 4549 Keith Blizzard BSc(Hons) DipArb FRICS FCIOB FCIArb FFB (Hon) FQSi With a wealth of experience over more than 30 years in every aspect of construction law, Keith runs his own company specialising in adjudication, arbitration and mediation.
 As well as being a highly experienced construction expert accustomed to dealing with contentious issues, Keith is a chartered quantity surveyor, chartered construction manager, chartered arbitrator, panel adjudicator, accredited and panel mediator, accredited dispute board member, forensic surveyor and experienced lecturer.
-His expertise in adjudication and arbitration have led him to be not only in demand in those roles but also to become a visiting lecturer at universities, including in Helsinki, Sheffield and Birmingham, and at conferences at home and abroad, as well as tutoring post-graduates acquiring professional qualifications.
+His expertise in adjudication and arbitration have led him to be not only in demand in those roles but also to become a visiting lecturer at universities, including in Helsinki, Sheffield and Birmingham, and to be asked to speak at conferences in the UK, Europe, the Middle East and Asia, as well as tutoring post-graduates acquiring professional qualifications.
 Because he has considerable experience of the whole construction process, he is able to help clients to avoid disputes before, during and following work on-site and can help to resolve any problems that arise to make sure that their commercial interests are protected as well as ensuring that they do not compromise their position by their own actions.
 Keith’s abilities in this area have been recognised and he is an RICS Accredited Dispute Board Member.
-Although his background is in construction, his mediation experience has covered disputes of all kinds including landlord and tenant, insurance policy claims, commercial industrial and partnership
+Although his background is in construction, his mediation experience has covered disputes of all kinds including construction, clinical negligence, landlord and tenant, insurance policy claims, commercial, industrial and partnership disputes

 Members